U.S. Chemistry Students Interpret the U.N. Climate Talks

 ACS sponsors students to attend and blog their observations about the United Nations climate talks called the Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC).
 They interview scientists, policymakers, and national leaders and discuss how the known science of climate change may be incorporated into international policy.

-This is the fifth year that ACS has sponsored students.
+This is the sixth year that ACS has sponsored students.
 Their work is supervised by Professors Gregory Foy and Keith Peterman, both chemistry faculty members at York College of Pennsylvania (YCP), York, Penn.

-Nina Diklich is a junior at Aquinas College in Michigan studying chemistry with minors in biology and mathematics.
-She has been interning in the Applications Lab for three years with AptarGroup, Inc., the world’s leader in dispensing system solutions.
+Nina Diklich is a senior at Aquinas College in Michigan studying chemistry with a minor in mathematics.
+She previously was an ACS student delegate to the UN Climate Talks in Lima, Peru in 2014, and this year she will be serving as the student mentor for COP21 in Paris, France.
+In the summer of 2015, she participated in an NSF REU at the Nanoscience and Nanotechnology Institute at the University of Iowa studying the impact of engineered nanomaterials on humans and the environment.
+She also has been a chemistry intern for four years with AptarGroup, Inc., the world’s leader in dispensing system solutions.
 This direct contact with the aerosol industry was the inspiration for her involvement with environmental protection and education.
-Her passion and interest is the intersection of international business and environmental accountability, especially how this is affected by the average consumer.
+Her passion and interest is the intersection of climate change and health as well as the role of environmental accountability within international business.
 In her spare time, Nina can be found reading, running, socializing with friends, or at her on-campus jobs as a teaching assistant and tutor.